 I applied for Kol Koleinu because as a biracial, bisexual young women, I believe their needs to be more representation within the feminist movement.
 I hope to connect with other feminists and bring light to the lack of intersectionality within the feminist movement in order to ensure people of all genders, race, and sexuality are included.

 Cecily Kolko is a senior at Pittsford Sutherland High School in Rochester, NY.
-She plays ultimate frisbee and the violin at school, and her favorite subject is math.
-She is a member of Temple B’rith Kodesh in Rochester, NY and is involved in USY.
+She plays ultimate frisbee on her school’s team and violin in the school’s symphony orchestra.
+Her favorite subject is math, and in her free time she enjoys reading as well as watching the WNBA.
+She is passionate about social justice and the environment specifically, and volunteers with the Rochester People’s Climate Coalition.
+Cecily is a member of Temple B’rith Kodesh in Rochester, NY and is involved in USY.

 I applied to Kol Koleinu because I wanted to complete feminist projects while focusing on increasing the intersectionality of my feminism in the context of Judaism.